 4. You Want the Job Done Right the First Time

-If you feel like a job may be too big or complicated for you, trust your instincts.
+Trust your instincts if you feel like a job may be too big or complicated for you.
 There is nothing wrong with bringing in a professional when you are out of your depth.